ESPRESSO MACHINE PARTS GUIDE: MACHINE AND GRINDER TERMS TO KNOW

 Espresso Grinder Bean Hopper

 This is the large, clear, and typically plastic container on top of the grinder.
 There are available glass options as well.
-The Hopper holds your espresso beans and feeds the beans into your grinder burrs.
+The hopper stores your espresso beans and feeds them into the grinder burrs.
+When choosing an espresso machine for your cafe, make sure the grinder AND its hopper will fit under any overhead cabinets you may have.

 Espresso Grinder Doser